Alfresco/docs-alfresco/transform-service/1.1/config/engine.md

 Alfresco Content Services provides a number of content transforms, but also allows you to add custom transforms.
 This section describes how to create custom transforms.

-The deployment and development of a T-Engine transformer is simpler than in previous versions of Alfresco Content Services.
+The deployment and development of a T-Engine transformer is simpler than in previous versions of Content Services.

 * Transformers no longer need to be applied as AMPs/JARs on top of the repository.
 * New versions may be deployed separately without restarting the repository.